iopipe/iopipe-java/README.md

    * If this is zero then the window is disabled.
    * If this is not set then it defaults to `150`.
  * `com.iopipe.token`, `IOPIPE_TOKEN`
-   * This represents the token of the IOPipe collector which is to obtain statistics.
+   * This represents the token of the IOpipe collector which is to obtain statistics.
    * This is the default token which will be used if no token was specified in the client.